-- (1) possess a high school diploma or State of Illinois High School Diploma; and - (2) have at least one of the following valid firearms instructor certifications: - (A) certification from a law enforcement agency; - (B) certification from a firearm instructor course offered by a State or federal governmental agency; - (C) certification from a firearm instructor qualification course offered by the Illinois Law Enforcement Training Standards Board; or - (D) certification from an entity approved by the Illinois State Police that offers firearm instructor education and training in the use and safety of firearms. - (e) A person may have his or her firearms instructor certification denied or revoked if he or she does not meet the requirements to obtain a license under this Act, provides false or misleading information to the Illinois State Police, or has had a prior instructor certification revoked or denied by the Illinois State Police. - 24 (Source: P.A.
+- 2 (B) certification from a firearm instructor course offered by a State or federal governmental agency; - (C) certification from a firearm instructor qualification course offered by the Illinois Law Enforcement Training Standards Board; or - (D) certification from an entity approved by the Illinois State Police that offers firearm instructor education and training in the use and safety of firearms. - (e) A person may have his or her firearms instructor certification denied or revoked if he or she does not meet the requirements to obtain a license under this Act, provides false or misleading information to the Illinois State Police, or has had a prior instructor certification revoked or denied by the Illinois State Police. - 17 (Source: P.A.
 102-538, eff.
 8-20-21; 102-1100, eff.
 1-1-23.)